 Certain Home Improvements.
-These must be made to a home to accommodate the disabled condition of you, your spouse, or dependant.
-These improvements can include but are not limited to
+These must be made to a home to accommodate the disabled condition of you, your spouse, or dependent.
+These improvements can include but are not limited to www.snrproject.com Email: snrproject@hotmail.com

 - Constructing entrance and exit ramps - Widening doorways and adapting thresholds to meet ADA standards - Modifying hardware on door. - Adding handrails or safety bars anywhere (does not have to be limited to the bathroom only.
 Handrails are often appropriate in the kitchen, as a second side rail on stairs and in bedrooms)